I keep hearing the term “fiduciary” advisor. What does that mean?

 In our view, those are silly notions that have no basis in reality.

 Financial markets will always experience abnormal conditions, government and central bank policies can distort asset prices and cause financial “bubbles,” and investors are always prone to swings of fear and greed.
-These situations create pricing imbalances: overpriced assets to avoid and underpriced assets to consider owning.
+These environments create both opportunities and threats and warrant a nimble, tactical approach to portfolio management.

 What about your ongoing contact with clients?